Last Update: Dec 28, 2018

 The olive comes from the tree species Olea europaea, one of the oldest fruit-bearing trees native to the Mediterranean climate zones.
 It thus has a well-documented past in the Mediterranean Basin and locations spanning from Portugal to the Arabian Peninsula, especially Spain, Italy and the region known as the Levant.

-Olives and the olive tree, likewise, have a strong cultural and sacred symbolic references in many religions common to these areas.
-The "Mount of Olives", a famous historical sacred site and place of worship in Eastern Jerusalem, was named after the olive groves that once covered it.
+Olives and the olive tree, likewise, have strong symbolic associations in many cultures and religions common to these areas.
+The "Mount of Olives", a famous historical sacred site and place of worship in Eastern Jerusalem since Biblical times, was named after the olive groves that once covered it.

 Archeological evidence indicates olive tree cultivation dates back to 2500 B.C., there is however some discrepancy whether this occurred first on the Greek island of Crete or somewhere between Turkey and Syria.